HimesGroup/BMIN503_Final_Project/README.md

 ### Files in the Repository

-* kennedy_main_analysis.Rmd ---------------> Project overview, introduction, methods, results, adn conclusions.
+* kennedy_main_analysis.Rmd ---------------> Project overview, introduction, methods, results, and conclusions.
 Main analytic file
 * kennedy_main_analysis.html --------------> HTML version for easier reading
 * kennedy_preliminary_statistics.Rmd ------> Univariable analysis for all predictors in the logistic regression models that led to the creation of the final models.
 Aligns with the middle section of the kennedy_main_analysis files
 * kennedy_preliminary_statistics.html -----> HTML version for easier reading